Expat Financial Advice

 • Tax planning

-If you need help in one of those areas and don’t want to deal with things yourself then professional help is likely to be the best way forward.
+If you need help in one of those areas and don’t want to deal with things yourself then you may need some professional assistance.

 To put some numbers on that, over 20 years you’d have 1.8 times as much money as you would have done otherwise.